TabbyML/tabby/docs/decoding.md

 >
 > Dieses Projekt ist auf die **Effizienz** des Servierens von Standard-Übersetzungsmodellen ausgerichtet, ist aber auch ein Ort für Experimente rund um Modellkompression und Inferenzbeschleunigung.

+In practice, the decoding extracts the `num_hypotheses` tokens that are most likely to appear after the target prefix.
+These tokens are then included in the prefix and the decoding completes each hypothesis independently.

 ## Random sampling

 This decoding mode randomly samples tokens from the model output distribution.
 This strategy is frequently used in back-translation techniques ([Edunov et al. 2018](https://www.aclweb.org/anthology/D18-1045/)).
 The example below restricts the sampling to the best 10 candidates at each timestep: